JamesCrawley/web-dev-content/speaker-notes.md

   "My name is " + myName

-  // this is also an expression, but returns the value 19 9 + 19
+  // this is also an expression, but returns the value 19 9 + 10
   ```

 ### Variables
   - Variables can be looked at as pockets where you can store data, identified by their unique names

-  - The data that variables store can be in many different data types (see section )below, such as *strings*, *numbers* and *booleans* to name a few
+  - The data that variables store can be in many different data types (see section below), such as *strings*, *numbers* and *booleans* to name a few

   - Unlike other programming languages, in JavaScript you don't need to tell the code what data types you want your variables to be.
-This led to the creation of the [TypeScript](https://www.typescriptlang.org/) language created by Microsoft
+This led to the creation of the [TypeScript](https://www.typescriptlang.org/) language by Microsoft

   - To create a variable you need to know:
-    - Whether to use *const* or *let* (does the variable need to change at any point or not)
+    - Whether to use *let* or *const* (*let* variables can change, *const* variables can't)

-    - The name of the variable
+    - The name of the variable (can only contain alphanumeric characters, no symbols)

-    - (Optional) A value to give to the variable
+    - A value to give to the variable (optional for *let*, required for *const*)

   - How to create a variable:
     - const (value of variable must be set at variable creation and cant be changed after)